unChaz/sci-fi-5e/srd/monsters/humanoids.md

 **Challenge** 6 (2,300 XP)

 **_Tekcasting_**.
 The mage is a 9th-level tekcaster.
 Its Tekcasting ability is Intelligence (tek skill save DC 14, +6 to hit with tek skill attacks).
-The mage has the following wizard tek skills prepared:
+The mage has the following arcanist tek skills prepared:

 Cantrips (at will): _fire bolt_, _light_, _mage hand_, _prestidigitation_
 1st level (4 slots): _detect tek_, _mage armor_, _tek missile_, _shield_